TheGort/thegort.github.io/about.md

 My hobbies include video games, cinematography/video editing and making people smile.

+I enjoy playing Valorant, League of Legends, Stardew Valley, Sid Meier's Civilization and many other games that you can play with friends.
+If you'd ever like to join my friends and I sometime, add me on Discord via
+TheGort#5051.

 I also have a YouTube channel which you can check out [here.](https://www.youtube.com/channel/UCaaYCWSM01Ke6LqG100zg0A)
 I haven't been posting because I'm very busy with school, but I hope to find the time to continue.
 You'll find that I upload all sorts of content, ranging from video games, educational videos, reviews to skits.
 It's a channel about me!